Hi Fellow Quilters,

 I fussy cut the centers of the stars so they would showcase some of our fun Halloween fabrics.
 With the paperless paper piecing, it took more time to find the right fabrics than it did to piece the stars.

 We hope you have enjoyed our 2018 Halloween critters!
 We would love hearing what you think!
-If you can’t wait to get started making your own Halloween quilt, you can purchase the pattern here:
+If you can’t wait to get started making your own Halloween quilt, you can purchase the pattern in Ms P’s Pattern Shop!

 The individual block patterns are available in our pattern shop.

 P.S.
-In case you missed it, here is the photo of our 2017 Halloween quilt.
+In case you missed it, here is the post about of our 2017 Halloween quilt.
+This pattern is also available for purchase in our pattern shop!